GUIDE TO THE WAAC LIBRARY

 WAAC members, this is your library!

-Members who visit our Library will discover that although of relatively modest size, our collection holds a wealth of interesting information about art.
+Members who visit our Library will discover a collection of over 1,600 art books in a number of diverse categories.
 The library was refurbished in 2016 to provide members with a welcoming atmosphere and comfortable seating areas for reflection and relaxation.

-The library plays an important role in fulfilling WAAC’s mandate in education.
+The library plays an important role in fulfilling WAAC’s education mandate.
 Members of the public are welcome to access our collection for research purposes through prior arrangement with the office.